cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/introduction.md

 ## Definition

-Overview of what the document will cover.
-Used only in long documents where the reader wants to understand if their investment of time is worthwhile.
+Overview of what the content will cover.
+Used in lengthier documents to help users understand whether they should invest time in reading the content.

 ## Used in